Kendall Brodie: International representative rowing

-In March 2022 Brodie regained control of the rudder, when selected into the Australian men's eight squad within the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Brodie regained control of the rudder, when selected into the Australian men's eight to prepare for the 2022 international season and the 2022 World Rowing Championships.
 At both the World Rowing Cup II in Poznan and at the WRC III in Lucerne, Brodie steered the Australian men's eight to silver medal results.
 At the 2022 World Rowing Championships at Racize, Brodie coxed the crew through a repechage to make the A final where they raced to a third place and a World Championship bronze medal.

+In March 2023 Brodie kept her seat in the stern when selected in Australian men's eight for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Brodie coxed the Australian men's eight.
+In the final after a slow start they rowed through most of the field to take second place and a silver medal.
+At 2023's RWC III in Lucerne, Brodie again steered the Australian men's eight.
+In the final they rowed stroke for stroke with their fancied Great Britain rivals but then moved away at the 1000m mark and held on for an upset gold medal victory.
+For the 2023 World Rowing Championships in Belgrade Serbia, the Australian men's eight was left unchanged with Brodie in the stern.
+They won their heat powering past the USA eight who had headed them at the 1000m mark.
+In the A final Australia and Great Britain traded the lead over the first 1000m, but beyond that point the result mirrored that of 2022 with Great Britain exerting dominance by the 1500m, fighting off a fast finishing Dutch eight who took silver and leaving the Australians with the bronze for the second successive year.